TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-structured-concurrency.md

 The problem is that there's [various ways](https://typescript-eslint.io/rules/strict-void-return) that a function with a return type of void can actually return something other than `undefined` at runtime.
 The simplest is that TypeScript lets you pass a function that returns anything to something that expects a void function.

 This is why TypeScript refuses to narrow the types.
 The way to think about void functions is that the *caller* should ignore any return value.
 In general, there is no meaningful runtime check for the void case.

-Even worse any body that doesn't match the promise overload will match the void overload, regardless of what it returns.
+Even worse, any body that doesn't match the promise overload will match the void overload, regardless of what it returns.
 There's countless ways for a caller to screw up.

 # Radical Simplicity